|8 minute read

 Make a plan and try to stick to it.
-I balance free activities (visits to parks are our favourite) with more expensive days out.
+I balance free activities (visits to parks are a favourite in our family) with more expensive days out.
 Work out what you can afford to spend over the whole of the holidays and then divide it equally over the weeks.

 Our budget calculator can help with this too.